 The fall is also a lovely time to visit the island while winter is a bit hit and miss: while never very cold, Sicily does see rain and grey sky so if you go in winter, it is important to be ready.
 This is definitely not a summer-all-year-round destination.

-The sun here is relentless and sightseeing will expose you the worse of it.
+The sun here is relentless and sightseeing will expose you to the worst of it.

 At a glance, this is what to expect in each season.